wevote/WeVoteCordova/README.md

 ## Directories

 If you followed the instructions for installing the WebApp you put your code at `/Users/<YOUR NAME HERE>/MyProjects/WebApp`

 Steve put his webapp at

-    `/Users/stevepodell/WebstormProjects/StevesForkOfWebApp`
+    /Users/stevepodell/WebstormProjects/StevesForkOfWebApp

 And put his Cordova code at

-    `/Users/stevepodell/WebstormProjects/WeVoteCordova`
+    /Users/stevepodell/WebstormProjects/WeVoteCordova

-The rest of these instructions assume these paths, you will have to adapt the paths to fit your install setup.
+The rest of these instructions assume these specific paths, you will have to adapt the paths to fit your install setup.

 ## Symlinks

 Plan on cloning the WeVoteCordova app into a directory that parallels the We Vote WeApp directory on your computer.
-Steve put his in
-`/Users/stevepodell/WebstormProjects/WeVoteCordova` with his WebApp in `/Users/stevepodell/WebstormProjects/StevesForkOfWebApp`, but you can put them where you like, but you will have to adapt the paths in these instructions for your setup.
-Someday we should build a script that builds all the link on demand, or even better, a pre-compile hook that handles it all on the fly.

 These two www directories are joined together with [symlinks/Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link)